Reopening for dine-in August 24!

 - Ensured a minimum distance of 6′ (2m) between seated customers, which equates to about 8′ between tabletops, except where physical barriers are present up to a height of 6′ or more

-- Required staff to wear masks if they must come within 2-meters of any other person for more than brief moments (see Tier 2 for our actual approach)
+- Required staff to wear masks if they must come within 2 metres of any other person for more than brief moments (see Tier 2 for our actual approach)

 - Set up one-way traffic patterns throughout the restaurant and established 6′ aisles